-- Conduct educational and outreach campaigns directed toward City residents and landscape companies to facilitate a shift to manual, battery-powered, or electric-powered equipment.
-Also, combine outreach and education on environmental and soil health benefits of allowing leaves to biodegrade in place, a so-called "leave the leaves" campaign. - Identify landscape companies that offer "quiet & clean" services without using GPLBs and provide these options to Hyattsville residents and businesses. - Reach out to any businesses that sell GPLBs.
+- Conduct bilingual (English and Spanish) education and outreach campaigns directed toward City residents and landscape contractors to facilitate a shift to manual or electric-powered equipment.
+Also, combine outreach and education on environmental and soil health benefits of allowing leaves to biodegrade in place, a so-called "leave the leaves" campaign. - Outreach will include County and State property managers within Hyattsville, including MDOT and PGCPS. - Identify landscape companies that offer "quiet & clean" services without using GPLBs and provide these options to Hyattsville residents and businesses. - Reach out to any businesses that sell GPLBs.
 Inform the businesses that they need to post signs that GPLBs will be banned in Hyattsville, similar to the requirement in DC.